mahume/hangman/README.md

 ## Getting Started

-1. Select Difficulty
+1. Select Difficulty.
-2. Use keyboard to guess letters
+2. Use keyboard to guess letters.
-3. "Wins" will accumulate while you still have "Guesses left"
+3. "Wins" will accumulate while you still have "Guesses left".
+4. Select the "Reset" button to start over.

 ## Technologies